grandtan/social_media_api/README.md

 Certainly!
 Here's the documentation in English for using curl to test all endpoints of your API.

+Application Overview
+This application is a simple social media platform where users can create accounts and post text content.
+The API provides endpoints to create, read, update, and delete users and posts.
+Authentication is implemented to secure the endpoints.

 API Documentation

 1. Create a New User